oVirt/ovirt-site/source/feature/engine-cleanup.html.md

 The cleanup should provide:

-1. Reset a failed installation to a state in which you can safely run yum remove and then yum install engine
+1. Reset a failed installation to a state in which you can safely rerun engine-setup

-        Meaning the sequence: engine-cleanup, yum remove ovirt-engine, yum install ovirt-engine, engine-setup Stretch goal - avoid the remove/install part if planing to re-install the same version

-2. Cleanup before a new installation after the user has run yum remove and now tries it all over.
+2. Cleanup before a new installation before or after the user has run yum remove and now tries it all over.

-        Meaning the sequence: yum remove ovirt-engine, yum install ovirt-engine, engine-cleanup ,engine-setup
+        Meaning the sequence: engine-cleanup, yum remove ovirt-engine, yum install ovirt-engine, engine-setup Or the sequence:      yum remove ovirt-engine, yum install ovirt-engine, engine-cleanup, engine-setup

 3. Reset an exiting installation without dropping DB.

-Use cases, fix failed upgrade or a corrupted installation
+        Use cases: fix failed upgrade or a corrupted installation Next required 'Manual' steps:

-        Next required 'Manual' steps: yum remove engine yum install engine
+                             yum remove engine
+                             yum install engine
                              engine-setup (it should know how to reuse this DB and upgrade if necessary)